indieweb/wordpress-micropub/readme.txt

 Once you've installed and activated the plugin, try using [Quill](http://quill.p3k.io/) to create a new post on your site.
 It walks you through the steps and helps you troubleshoot if you run into any problems.
 After that, try other clients like [OwnYourGram](http://ownyourgram.com/), [OwnYourCheckin](https://ownyourcheckin.wirres.net/), [MobilePub](http://indiewebcamp.com/MobilePub), and [Teacup](https://teacup.p3k.io/).

-Supports the [full W3C Micropub CR spec](https://www.w3.org/TR/micropub/) as of 2016-10-18, except for the optional media endpoint.
-Media may be uploaded directly to the wordpress-micropub endpoint as multipart/form-data, or sideloaded from URLs.
+Supports the [full W3C Micropub CR spec](https://www.w3.org/TR/micropub/) as of version 2.0.0.

 == License ==